Go directly to product information

 General advice

-• use Sichuan pepper sparingly, and choose to use the berries whole or ground
+• use Szechuanpepper sparingly, and choose whether to use the berries whole or ground

-• allow the Szechuan to absorb moisture well, so that the flavour and pungency are optimally integrated
+• allow the Szechuan to absorb moisture well, so that the taste and spiciness are optimally integrated

 Save:

-• store your szechuan pepper in a closed container
+• save your szechuan pepper in closed packaging

 • preferably store in a dark, dry and cool place